AdobeDocs/journey-optimizer.de-DE/help/using/building-journeys/journey-gs.md

 You can also add an **End date**.
 This allows profiles to exit automatically when the date is reached.
 If you don't specify an end date, pofiles can stay until the default journey timeout (generally 30 days, 7 days with Healthcare Shield add-on offering).
 The only exception is recurring read segment journeys with **Force re-entrance on recurrence** activated, which end at the start date of the next occurrence.
 -->

-Sie können eine **Startdatum**.
-Sie können auch eine **Enddatum**.
-Dadurch können Profile beim Erreichen des Datums automatisch beendet werden.
+Sie können ein **Startdatum** festlegen.
+Sie können außerdem ein **Enddatum** hinzufügen.
+Dadurch können Profile beim Erreichen des Datums automatisch die Journey verlassen.
 Wenn Sie kein Enddatum angeben, können Profile bis zum standardmäßigen Journey-Timeout beibehalten werden.

 ### Zeitüberschreitung und Fehler bei Journey-Aktivitäten {#timeout_and_error}